jgilbert01/aws-lambda-stream/README.md

     .through(toPromise);
 ```

-The `faults` function tests to see if the err has a `uow` adorned.
+The `faults` function tests to see if the `err` has a `uow` adorned.
 If so then it buffers a `fault` event.
 The `flushFaults` stream will published all the `fault` events once all events in the batch have been processed.
 This ensures that the `fault` events are not prematurely published in case an unhandle error occurs later in the batch.

-Fault handling is included when using the `pipelines` feature (see below).

 >Note that I plan to open-source a `fault-monitor` service and the `aws-lambda-stream-cli`.
 The monitor stores the fault events in S3.
 The `cli` supports `resubmitting` the poison events to the function that raised the `fault`.